If you're learning a foreign language, and you don't read regularly…

 You must accept that you won't understand everything you read.

-This is completely normal and to be expected.
+This is completely normal and you should expect it.

 The fact that you don't know a word or understand a sentence doesn't mean that you're “stupid” or “not good enough”.